AntiXeon/hARMful/README.md

 ### Microsoft® Windows™
 The compilation of **hARMful** on Microsoft® Windows™ is still work in progress.

+The **hARMful** libraries will be compilable using [Visual Studio 2019](https://visualstudio.microsoft.com) and next. _Be aware that previous versions of Visual Studio are not supported and cannot compile the code!_

+The third-party dependencies are available as prebuilt NuGet packages on the [official NuGet server](https://www.nuget.org/).
+More details in a near future!

 ### Mac™ OS
 Not officially supported.